devilry/devilry-userdoc/src/index.rst

 Getting started
 ###################
-We really recommend that you start with a quick look at :ref:`commonconcepts`.
+We recommend that you start with a quick look at :ref:`commonconcepts`.
-This is to avoid confusion with a few special terms that Devilry uses to allow it to be used in many different settings.
+This avoids confusion with a few special terms that Devilry uses to allow it to be used in many different settings.
 When you have skimmed over the concepts, you can continue with the other Topic guides below.